Who is a motor trade policy suitable for?

 Compare every year

-And, of course, run a motor trade insurance comparison each year to find the best price!
-Although it’s easy to renew every year with the same provider, most policies will increase with age, so it’s always worth doing an insurance comparison online.
-Our online tool aims to make it as easy as possible to assist you in finding a cheap trader insurance quote.
+Although it’s easy to renew every year with the same provider, most policies will increase with age, so it’s always worth doing an insurance comparison.
+Our partner’s tool makes it as easy as possible to help find a competitive quote.

 What is the Motor Insurance Database (MID)?

 The MID is the nationwide record of all insured vehicles in the UK.
 It’s used by the police and the DVLA to check and enforce motor insurance laws.
-Any vehicles used for work or personal use must be registered.
+Motor traders must register any vehicles for work or personal use.
 When you buy a policy, the provider will contact you to get the relevant data to update the database.
-This means that whenever a car comes into or leaves your business, you must let your motor trade insurance provider know as soon as possible, so they can update the database for you.
+This means that whenever a car comes into or leaves your business, you must let your motor trade insurance provider know as soon as possible, so that they can update the database for you.

 Buying motor trade insurance can be a complicated business, especially if you’re new to the trade.
 We’re here to make things as simple as possible, so here are a few questions that pop up often.